CortexIntelligentAutomation/docs/content/en/docs/2024.9/Reference/Concepts/fundamentals/flows/what-is-a-flow.md

 * Processes can call other processes
 * Processes can call activities
 * Processes only contain a subset of blocks as they are intended to model high-level business processes, not low-level implementation of tasks or actions
+* Processes are optional an automation solution, but are useful for organizing and structuring the logic of a solution

 ### Activity

-Activities are a type of [Flow][] that can be used to model low-level tasks or actions.
+Activities are a type of [Flow][] that are used to model low-level tasks or actions.

 {{< figure src="/images/top-level-workspace-activity.svg" title="Example Activity" >}}